Jacob Blake talks in new video from hospital bed: 'It hurts to breathe'

-Blake, a 29-year-old father of six, said he has staples in his back and stomach.
+Blake, a 29-year-old father of six, also said he has staples in his back and stomach.

 "Your life, and not only just your life, your legs, something you need to move around and forward in life, can be taken from you like this," Blake said, snapping his fingers.